naasking/AppendLog/README.md

 # AppendLog

-This library provides an efficient, fully asynchronous, append-only log abstraction, which is most often found in distributed consensus algorithms like Paxos and Raft, and more recently in event sourcing.
+This library provides an efficient, asynchronous, append-only log abstraction, which is most often found in distributed consensus algorithms like Paxos and Raft, and more recently in event sourcing.